MeshOK5/C-System-Util/README.md

 # About
-Simple util to print some system info for Linux
+Simple util to print some system information for Linux

 # How to build
 First, be sure that you have all of packages: